danielmichaels/zet/20231128073707/README.md

-# Looping over embedded structs in html/template
+# Looping over embedded structs in html template

 I am using the `slack-go` package and needed to pull out information from slacks Conversations API.